benc-uk/smilr/README.md

 When running locally you can skip this copy step (see below)

-The service listens on port 3000 and requires a single configuration variable to be set.
-This taken from the OS environmental variables.
-A `.env` file [can also be used](https://www.npmjs.com/package/dotenv) if present.
+The service listens on port 3000 and requires a single environmental configuration variable to be set.

 |Variable Name|Purpose|
 |-------------|-------|